programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 ### Step 1: Loading metadata

 As with linear regression, we can load our metadata from `metadata.csv` and `meta_cluster.csv` and join them together with a `pd.concat()` method.
-And don't forget to import pandas as pd!
+And don't forget to import the pandas library using the shortened name `pd`!

 ```python
 import pandas as pd